-1. Professional Financial Experts
+- Professional Financial Experts

-2. Diversifying Risk
+- Diversifying Risk

-3. Low Cost
+- Low Cost

-5. Variety of Investment
+- Variety of Investment

 There is no shortage of variety when investing in mutual funds.
 There are funds that focus on blue-chip stocks, technology stocks, bonds or a mix of stocks and bonds and with due assistance from a financial expert, the investor can choose a scheme that aptly fits his requirements, and helps him achieve maximum profitability.

-1. Equity Funds
+- Equity Funds

+The most popular types of mutual funds to invest in are Equity funds.
+The major portion of such shares are dedicated to stocks.
 Equity funds aim to provide capital growth by investing in the shares of individual companies.
 Any dividends received by the fund can be reinvested by the fund manager to provide further growth or paid to investors.
 Both risk and returns are high but equity funds could be a good investment if you have a long-term perspective and can stay invested for at least five years.

-2. Debt or Income Funds
+- Debt or Income Funds

+A fixed income mutual fund are concentrated towards investment in funds that pay a set rate of return, such as government bonds, corporate bonds, or other debt instruments.
 The aim of debt or income funds is to provide you with a steady income.
 These funds generally invest in securities such as bonds, corporate debentures, government securities (gilts) and money market instruments.
 Opportunities for capital appreciation are limited.

-3. Balanced Funds
+- Balanced Funds

 The aim of balanced funds is to provide both growth and regular income as such schemes invest both in equities and fixed income securities in the proportion indicated in their offer documents.
 The investor may wish to balance his risk between various sectors such as asset size, income or growth.
 Therefore the fund is a balance between various attributes desired, however, NAVs of such funds are likely to be less volatile compared to pure equity funds

-4. Liquid Funds
+- Liquid Funds

 Liquid funds are a safe place to park your money; it is an appealing alternative to bank deposits because they aim to provide liquidity, capital preservation and slightly higher interest rates than bank accounts.
 Returns on these funds fluctuate much less compared to other funds as the fund manager invests in ‘cash’ assets such as treasury bills, certificates of deposit and commercial paper.

 - Index Funds